SandersCecily/NewsSkimmer/README.md

 # NewsSkimmer

 ## Intro
 This app is a scraper to visit a Google page about Google related news then scrapes that page for the top search results and presents them for the user to read.
+This project ended up working locally mostly; read the improvements to understand where it didn't.

 ## Technology Used
 * Axios